Judges involved in Sara Sharif care cases should be named, Court of Appeal told

 Mr Barnes also said in court that the judge’s analogy concerning the Titanic was “problematic”, with Adam Wolanski KC, representing the BBC and other news organisations, claiming the comparison was “bizarre and wrong”.

-The children’s guardian, who represents the youngsters involved in the case, and Sharif are opposing the appeal, which is being heard by three senior judges in London.
+Sharif opposes the appeal, which is being heard by three senior judges in London, while the children’s guardian, who represents the youngsters involved in the case, remains neutral.

 Cyrus Larizadeh KC, for Sharif, said in his written submissions that he was “concerned that no harm should come to the judge(s) who presided in the historic proceedings”.